ilia-sokolov/PCF-SPFileExplorer/README.md

 The control ensures that users have access to all the features available in the standard views, including sorting, keyword filtering, the ability to add new documents, and more.

 ![SharePoint Full File Explorer interface](/screenshot1.png)

+## Key Features

+-Folder tree view with folder search by name.
+-Comprehensive access to all features available in standard views, including sorting, keyword filtering, seamless integration with the standard command bar, and more.
+-Three view types: tile view, list view, and compact list view.